 We are accommodating to customers who face special circumstances or have trouble making loan payments.
-Like many Americans, some of our customers faced unforeseen challenges due to the pandemic of respiratory disease caused by the coronavirus 2019 or COVID-19 ("COVID-19").
+Like many Americans, some of our customers faced unforeseen challenges due to the coronavirus 2019 or COVID-19 pandemic ("COVID-19").
 In response, we took significant steps to provide relief to assist those customers.
 On March 10, 2020, we proactively posted assistance information on our web site and communicated to all Sallie Mae customers, including cosigners, to inform them assistance was available.
 We enhanced the functionality of our chat, automated phone system, mobile app, and website features to help all our customers manage their accounts, make or postpone payments, and request hardship relief.
-Customers may contact us in whatever way is most convenient for them.

 Historically, we also have utilized disaster forbearance to assist borrowers affected by material events, including hurricanes, wildfires, floods, and the COVID-19 pandemic.
 We typically grant disaster forbearance to affected borrowers in increments of up to three months at a time.
-In accordance with regulatory guidance that encourages lenders to work constructively with customers who have been impacted by COVID-19, we invoked this same disaster forbearance program to assist our customers through COVID-19 and offered this program across our operations, including through mobile and self-service channels such as chat and interactive voice response ("IVR") to address initial high volumes at the onset of the pandemic.
-We have since returned to a policy of interacting with 100 percent of these customers through our customer care and collections personnel.
-Customers requesting a disaster forbearance or an extension of a disaster forbearance are required to speak with our customer care and collections personnel.
+In accordance with regulatory guidance that encouraged lenders to work constructively with customers who have been impacted by COVID-19, we invoked this same disaster forbearance program to assist our customers through COVID-19 and offered this program across our operations.

-During COVID-19, our customers experienced higher levels of financial hardship, which initially led to higher levels of forbearance.
-We expect for some customers financial hardship may lead to higher levels of delinquencies and defaults in the future, as borrowers who had received disaster forbearance from us re-enter repayment status.
-Beginning in June 2021, we stopped granting COVID-19 related disaster forbearances.
-As borrowers in the various delinquency buckets exit disaster forbearance and begin to enter repayment, we expect elevated levels of losses on this segment of our customers.
-We expect that, left unabated, this deterioration in delinquency and default rates may persist until economic conditions return to pre-pandemic levels.
+Beginning in June 2021, the COVID-19 related disaster forbearance program ended.
+As borrowers in the various delinquency buckets exited disaster forbearance and began to enter repayment, we expected and experienced elevated levels of losses on this segment of our customers.
 For further information on the impact of COVID-19 on the Company, see Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of COVID-19 on Sallie Mae," in this annual report on Form 10-K.